cry-inc/dmarc-report-viewer/README.md

       -e HTTP_SERVER_PASSWORD=webui-password \
       -p 8080:8080 \
       ghcr.io/cry-inc/dmarc-report-viewer

+### IMAP Folders
+You can define separate IMAP folders for fetching DMARC and TLS reports.
+By default one single `INBOX` is used to look for both kind of reports.
+If you specify at least one of the dedicated folders, the default folder will be disabled.
+Please note that fetching reports from different IMAP accounts is currently not supported.
+You might have to setup some forwarding if you are receiving them on separate accounts.

 ### IMAP with STARTTLS
 By default the IMAP client will attempt to use a TLS encrypted connection using port 993.